umgbhalla/dotfiles/README.md

 preferences.

-Another disclaimer - I am a strong advocate for the `vim` text editor, and as such, I will use `vim` to edit files during installation.
+Another disclaimer - I am a strong advocate for the `vim` text editor, and as such, I will use `neovim` to edit files during installation.
 If you prefer `emacs` or the more user-friendly `nano`, I encourage you to use such tools.

 #### Table of Contents